ravioliasb/COSC310NovaBot/README.md

 # How does Nova work?

 Nova was developed in python and uses natural language processing to understand and converse with the user.
 She takes the input from the user and cleans the sentences into a condensed and easily-readable format.
 She then compares the input to the questions she has in her questionbank and gives a response based on the similarity between the input and questionbank questions.
 All the questions and responses are found inside the corpus.txt file and may be expanded or changed as more astronomy or geography questions are thought of.

+# Software Design

+NovaBot was created in the Python language through PyCharm.
+We used several libraries including nltk, spacy and pyspellchecker to correct, format and clean user input so that NovaBot would be able to recognize and match it to the appropriate responses in the databank.
+We also used the Wikipedia and Wolfram APIs to allow users to conduct more advanced searches on topics.
+Lastly, the NASA API was implemented so that users could view the NASA's astronomical Picture of the Day.

 # Requirements